Kentico/xperience-twilio-sendgrid/README.md

 SendGridEvents.Bounce.After += HandleSendGridBounce;
 ```

-You can view the available events in the [`SendGridEvents`](CMSModules/Kentico.Xperience.Twilio.SendGrid/Events/SendGridEvents.cs) class.
+You can view the available events in the [`SendGridEvents`](src/Events/SendGridEvents.cs) class.
 To enable event webhook handling in your Xperience administration website:

 1. In SendGrid, open __Settings → Mail Settings → Event Webhook__.
 2. Set the following values:
   - Authorization Method: None.
   - HTTP Post URL: _https://[your Xperience CMS]/xperience-sendgrid/events_.
-  - Events to be POSTed to your URL: Select at least __Dropped__ and __Bounced__, and any other events you'd like to handle.
+  - Events to be POSTed to your URL: Select any events you'd like to handle.
   - Event Webhook Status: Enabled.
 3. In __Mail settings__, click __Signed Event Webhook Requests__.
 4. Enable _Signed Event Webhook Request Status_ and copy the __Verification Key__.